CodeGrade/orca/docs/orca_data_definitions.md

 A `BashGradingScriptCommand` describes a step in the grading script that requires interaction with the shell.
 This can be compilation, running grader tests, etc. The `cmd` key points to the bash command to run with its options and arguments.
 It is generally recommended to pass in a sequence of program arguments (e.g., `["javac", ...]`), however in the case of needing to use shell utilities (e.g., a subshell with `(<cmd>)`), a `string` would be necessary.

 Each command could either succeed or fail.
-If successful and `on_complete` says to _output_, or if failed and `on_fail` says to _abort_, then the script exits and sends the results back to Bottlenose.
+If successful and `on_complete` says to _output_, or if failed and `on_fail` says to _abort_, then the script exits and sends the results back to the job's source.

 If `on_complete` is not specified, then the state machine goes to the next command in the list.
 If `on_fail` is not specified, then it will automatically abort the script.